 MECHANISMS OF BURNING AND STINGING

 Stinging is a problem reported to occur primarily on the face, particularly on the nasolabial folds and cheeks.
 The extreme sensitivity of this region is thought to be caused by a more permeable horny layer, a high density of sweat glands and hair follicles, and an elaborate network of sensory nerves.3 There is specificity of the stinging response that is not understood.
 In other words, an individual may be a lactic acid stinger, but not experience such a reaction to other ingredients such as benzoic acid and azelaic acid.
-One study showed that there was no correlation between patients who stung from lactic acid and those who stung from azelaic acid.4 This suggests that there is some sort of ...
+One study showed that there was no correlation between patients who stung from lactic acid and those who stung from azelaic acid.4 This suggests that there is ...